rizz2pro/sendtostremio/README.md

 Finding something on IMDb, then opening Stremio, searching for it, adding to my Library gets a bit tedious especially if I am adding multiple movies/shows or haven't decided exactly what to watch but may want to watch some later.

+I also don't want to use Trakt, I want this done on-demand.

 **DEMO**

 ![Demo](Videoleap_2026_03_06_19_15_16_920.gif)